-Outdoor couches make it very possible for bars and restaurants to outfit their patios with the coziest nooks and crannies, to provide an experience of ultimate comfort for their guests.
+Outdoor couches are a great choice for bars and restaurants looking to outfit their patios with the coziest nooks and crannies, to provide an experience of ultimate comfort for their guests.

 Back in the day, the bar's main function was to provide a place for guests to wait and enjoy a drink before their table opened up.
-That has since shifted, however, as many bars and restaurants are “shifting the drinking and dining experience… offering the same food and drink options as in the dining room - but in a setting that’s more relaxed and often more interactive," according to Zagat.
+That has since shifted.

 Choosing a Restaurant Table Design Setup

 When it comes to the restaurant dining experience, here at Toast we’ve seen it all.
 And we quickly realized there isn’t a “one-table-size-fits-all” solution to your restaurant setup.
-Many restaurants use a combination of the above types to optimize the space and create a restaurant interior design suitable for different dining situations, and that is unique to their restaurant atmosphere.
+Instead, many restaurants use a combination of the above types to optimize the space and create a restaurant interior design suitable for different dining situations, and that is unique to their restaurant atmosphere.

 Creating a comfortable dining atmosphere that’s conducive to a great customer experience is not just a great decision, it’s a great business decision.
 When diners have an emotional connection with a restaurant, their value increases by over 25%.
 That’s just good business.

 So choose your restaurant table design and layout wisely!
 You may gain a lifetime customer when they cozy up in their favorite booth week after week.

 Next step?
 Updating your entire restaurant floor plan.
 To get you started, here is How to Design a Restaurant Floor Plan.